nm4c/Walter-MQTT-GNSS-WiFi-Cellular-Location/README.md

-Tracker uses multiple location sources in stages - GNSS as 1st priority, CellID location data as 2nd then if all else fails, uses Google Geolocation using WiFi AP + CellID data & publishes results via MQTT at set interval (adjustable below).
+Tracker uses multiple location sources in stages - GNSS as 1st priority, CellID location data as 2nd then if all else fails, uses Google Geolocation using WiFi AP + CellID data.

+Publishes results via MQTT at set interval (adjustable below).

 Walter is also setup to use LTE-M PSM (power saving) & deep sleep between publish interval.